2025 Workshop Team

 Kelley Hijleh

-Associate Director of Singing Voice Science & Presenter
+Associate Workshop Director & Presenter

 Kelley Hijleh holds a Bachelor of Music degree and a Graduate Performance Diploma in voice performance from the Peabody Institute of Johns Hopkins University.
 She served on faculty of Montclair State University, where she taught private voice and vocal pedagogy.
 Kelley has recently relocated to Ashville, NC, where she teaches singing at Montreat College.

-Ronald C. Scherer
+Ronald C. Scherer, Ph.D.

 Scientific Advisor & Presenter